vazco/meteor-universe-collection/README.md

 - `currentHookId` current idName of hook
 - `return` - return value (available for after hooks)

-Available only in before hooks, that can be potentially async methods (like insert/update/remote method)
+Available only in before hooks, that can be potentially async methods (like insert/update/remove)
 - `getCallback()` It returns callback function if exists
 - `setCallback()` It sets new callback for async method